April 10, 2025 by Bojana Krstic

 What Are the Main Functions of Email?

-A vast majority of senior staff members and C-level executives (82%) still consider email to be the primary communication channel.
+A vast majority of senior staff members and C-level executives still consider email to be the primary communication channel for work.
 Most business decisions continue to be communicated through email, especially when it’s important to reach multiple recipients.

-A major downside of email lies in its volume – messages accumulate fast.
+A major downside of email lies in its volume, as messages accumulate fast.

-Anyone who’s ever conducted an email conversation with more than one person knows how quickly the volume of email messages can multiply and how messy email threads can be.
-With so many emails saved in different folders by different users, there’s plenty of potential for chaos.
-That’s why having an email management strategy is crucial.
+Anyone who’s ever conducted an email conversation with more than one person knows how quickly the volume of email messages can multiply and how complex email threads can be.

 Sharing documents